 A Dodge pick-up slammed at highway speed into the rear of the black pick-up driven by the mom.
 The two sisters were killed in the violent collision and the mother was injured.

-She has been hospitalized for her unspecified injuries, but the police officer who witnessed the wreck said, “she is expected to live.”
+She has been hospitalized for her unspecified injuries, but the police officers who witnessed the wreck said, “she is expected to live.”

 There was no word in the news article about the crash about why the driver did not slow down.
 In many similar cases, distraction plays a significant role.